CloudBees CI is an enterprise-scale, flexible, governed continuous integration and continuous delivery automation engine.

 -

-Scroll to the bottom of the page, and click Generate Token.
+Scroll to the bottom of the page, and select Generate Token.

 -

-After the access token is created, click on the clipboard icon to copy the new access token:
+After the access token is created, select the clipboard icon to copy the new access token:

 -

 Return to CloudBees CI.
-Paste the access key into the Access Key field and click Connect:
+Paste the access key into the Access Key field, and then select Connect:

 You only need to complete this process once; once you’ve added a GitHub access key to CloudBees CI, that key is used for all subsequent Pipeline creation operations.